We have updated the content of our program. To access the current Software Engineering curriculum visit curriculum.turing.edu.

 Dev Tools Introduction

-Please watch the video below, the complete the exercises to work towards that muscle memory of using the dev tools!
+Please watch this video, the complete the exercises to work towards that muscle memory of using the dev tools!

 Dev Tools Practice Exercises